meichthys/christian_foss/README.md

 🪟/🍏/🖥️ = Desktop App (Windows/MacOS/Linux)
 ⚙️ = API/Framework
 📑 = Document
+🌟 = This project is recommended (high quality, actively maintained, best in class, etc.)
 🏗️ = This project may not be finished or in a usable state ⚠️ = This project is abandoned and/or not maintained
 TIP: To filter projects by a specific key in this list, copy the key (emoji) and paste it into the heading filter at the top right of this github readme.